nileshnegi/hackerrank-python/questions.md

 106. Arrays
 You are given a space separated list of numbers.
 Your task is to print a reversed NumPy array with the element type float.

+107. Standardize Mobile Numbers using Decorators
+You are given `N` mobile numbers.
+Sort them in ascending order, then print them in the standard format: `+91 xxxxx xxxxx`.
+The given mobile numbers may have `0`, `+91` or `91` written before the actual number.
+Alternatively, there may not be any prefix at all.

+108. Decorators2 - Name Directory
+Given some information about `N` people where each person has a first name, last name, age and sex.
+Print their names in a specific format sorted by their age in ascending order i.e. the youngest person's name should be printed first.
+For two people of the same age, print them in the order of their input.